abudaan/vega-multi-view-server/README.md

 For creating the Vega specifications (specs) I use tools from a related project: [vega-specs](https://github.com/abudaan/vega-specs).

 Here is a [live example](http://app4.bigdator.nl/6a/6b/4b/8a/8b).
-The first spec listens to signals of the second spec, the third spec is stand-alone spec and the fourth spec listens to signals of the fifth spec.
+The first view listens to signals of the second view, the third view is stand-alone view and the fourth view listens to signals of the fifth view.

 ## How it works